-Routing and

-Remote Access

-Service

-Technology combines three networking services into one unified server role, Direct Access, local or remote computers.
-You can also manage services using the ${\tt sc}\ {\tt config}$ command.
+Routing and Remote Access Service Technology combines three networking services into one unified server role, Direct running on local or remote computers.
+You can also manage services using the ${\tt sc}$ config command.

-Routing, and Remote Access.
+Access, Routing, and Remote Access.

-Services Is used to manage services such as file serving, event logging and so on that are running on
+Services Is used to manage services such as file serving, event logging and so on that are